 I’ve had this baked pie crust recipe in my files for a while and hadn’t planned on posting it since I already have a really good all butter pie crust recipe.
 But earlier this week I found myself a little short on butter and needed a good crust for the Harry’s Roadhouse Coconut Cream Pie.

-This butter and shortening crust recipe saved the day.
+This butter and shortening crust recipe from The Silver Palate Cookbook saved the day.
 While the all-butter crust is wonderful, this recipe is also very good since the dough is easy to work with and bakes up nice and flaky.
 It’s perfect for cream pies or any pie where you need an already baked pie crust.

 Flaky Baked Pie Crust